Swimming Pool Blog

 The majority of pool skimmers have lids that are not water-tight, and they will accumulate rainwater and runoff.
 Once you’ve lowered the water in the pool, make sure all the skimmers are plugged and have an expansion device present, which will alleviate any outward expansion pressure from freezing water.
 Gizzmos are the most common, which serve as both a skimmer plug and expansion device all in one.
 You can also use a quart or gallon bottle partially filled with pebbles or antifreeze.

 Properly winterized pool equipment requires virtually no maintenance, but it doesn’t hurt to do a quick walk-through.
 Look for warning signs that freeze damage may occur or that it has already occured.
 Check to make sure there is no moisture at the equipment pad - this will tell you that the lines are properly capped off and all equipment has been properly drained.
 Freezing is not the only thing to monitor at the equipment pad, however.
 When the temperature begins to drop, many small rodents and other creatures sometimes make a home out of you filter or heater.
 I’ve seen filter grids turn into a rats nest and heater firebrick turned into an insulated dwelling for field mice.
 Not only are these animals a nuisance, but they also tend to chew through wiring and expensive components.
-If you do not already have a heater cover, I recommend using one in conjunction with rodent repellent, which is designed to ward off unwanted visitors.
+If you do not already have a heater cover, I recommend using one in conjunction with moth balls, to ward off unwanted visitors.
 Usually when I winterize and drain a filter, I only insert the drain plug a quarter turn so that trapped moisture can still escape, but no pesky critters can enter.

 TAKE CARE OF YOUR POOL COVER